Harvard Libraries

 Libraries in Harvard Yard

-Lamont Library provides most of the materials required for Summer School courses—including readings placed on reserve by faculty—as well as study areas, books for general reading, and the Language Resource Center.
+Lamont Library provides most of the materials required for Summer School courses—including readings placed on reserve by faculty—as well as study areas, computers, printers, and books for general reading.

 Houghton Library houses Harvard’s collection of rare books and manuscripts.